mitzu-io/homepage/content/english/_index.md

     - title: "Self-hosted Mitzu"
       images:
         - "images/self-hosted.png"
       content: Mitzu is open source so you are free to host your own version.
-Check out the [documentation](https://github.com/mitzu-io/mitzu) how to get started.
+[Contact us](contact/) to get started.

     # service item loop
     - title: "Mitzu also runs in a notebook"